supsi-dacd-isaac/pvxte-web/README.md

 Hjelkrem et al. modeled each trip as a sequence of many small trip segments, each with a known elevation profile.
 In reality, the transportation companies do not have such detailed elevation profiles of the roads.
 Consequently, in our simplified model, we only consider the elevations of the start and end points of the trip for the energy calculation.
 This approximation and the use of other approximate parameters, such as rolling resistance, average velocity, etc., leads to inaccuracies in the energy consumption estimates.
 To minimize the impact of these inaccuracies, we introduce a calibration parameter that the user can change based on their current knowledge about the energy intensity (kWH/km) of each bus line.

 First, simulate with the default calibration parameter value of 1.0 and observe the resulting bus energy efficiency (kWh/km).
 If it approximately matches your previous knowledge, then the energy consumption model already generates a reasonable approximation of the energy consumption of your bus line.
 Otherwise, either increase or decrease the calibration parameter accordingly.

+## Limitations of the web tool
+* The current model only supports evaluating the feasibility of a fully electrified fleet.
+Therefore, only electric bus models may be inserted,

 ## References
 <a id="1">[1]</a>